 When in doubt, consult with a copyright lawyer and take the time to research the material you are either protecting or, planning to borrow from another source.
 The time invested could save you an expensive situation later on.

-We want you to be able to find everything in one place.
+We want you to be able to find everything you need to learn how to copyright a book.
 Here we have compiled a list of resources so you can quickly find the information you are looking for.

 Learn more about book copyright from these resources:

-Now that you know how to copyright your book, jump over to Copyright.gov portal and complete the process in less than twenty minutes.
+Now that you know how to copyright a book, jump over to Copyright.gov and complete the process in less than 20 minutes.

-When in doubt, consult with legal counsel or take the time to research the material you are either protecting or planning to borrow from another source.
-The time invested could save you an embarrassing or costly situation down the road.
+When in doubt, consult with legal counsel.
+The time invested could save you a costly situation down the road.

 If you want to follow a proven framework for how to successfully write and publish your book without having to stumble through the process, consider investing in a self-publishing course for support.